skylight-hq/microconsulting-platform-proposal/README.md

 ##### 2.4.3.1 Kickoff Phase

-During the Kickoff Phase, Skylight will work with the government to arrive at a shared understanding of the project, including how it will be delivered and and how the two parties will work together collaboratively.
+During the Kickoff Phase, Skylight will work with the government to arrive at a shared understanding of the project, including how it’ll be delivered and how the two parties will work together collaboratively.

-With the government's approval, Skylight will prepare and execute a plan for a formal kickoff meeting, the purpose of which is to:
+With the government’s approval, Skylight will prepare and execute a plan for a formal kickoff meeting, the purpose of which is to:

 * Co-create an initial product vision.
 * Build a shared understanding of how the project will be delivered.